funkydluffy/TatetiMinimax/README.md

 This is a learning personal proyect.
 Here I try to get more involved with Python language, and to get in touch with my long-term goals about AI.

 Let me introduce you in the first stage, a script that i modified to understand it and customize it.
-In this script I face an AI wich plays Tic tac toe using Minimax algorythm, that I'm planning to train it to never lose.
+In this script I face an AI wich plays Tic tac toe using Minimax algorythm, that I'm planning to train it for never lose.

 .